inouire/java-basics/README.md

 boolean display_help = Args.getOption(flags, args);
 ```

 The Args class can also be used through an object.
-The behavior is similar to the static methods.
+The behavior is similar to the static methods, but you won't need to specify args array at each call.
 ```java
 Args decoder = new Args(args);
 boolean help = decoder.getOption("-h");